ncatlab/nlab-content/pages/3/8/6/0/683/content.md

 # Idea #

-In great generality, a _homotopy limit_ is a way of constructing appropriate sorts of limits in a [[higher category theory|(weak) higher category]] using some "presentation" of that higher category by a stricter structure.
+In great generality, a _homotopy limit_ is a way of constructing appropriate sorts of [[limit]]s in a [[higher category theory|(weak) higher category]] using some "presentation" of that higher category by a stricter structure.
 The general study of such presentations is [[homotopy theory]].

 In classical homotopy theory, the presentation is given by a [[category with weak equivalences]], possibly satisfying extra axioms such as those of a [[homotopical category]], a [[category of fibrant objects]], or a [[model category]].
 Such structures are considered to present an $(\infty,1)$-[[(infinity,1)-category|category]], and homotopy limits give a way of constructing the appropriate sort of "$(\infty,1)$-limits" in an $(\infty,1)$-category.